prometheusresearch/baseline-codebase/src/rex.web/README.rst

 Templates
 =========

-:mod:`rex.web` supports templates base on Jinja2_.
+:mod:`rex.web` supports templates based on Jinja2_.
 Use function :func:`rex.web.render_to_response()` to render a template and generate an HTTP response::